quanvuong/a3c_pong/README.md

 rm -rf a3c_pong_main_dir
 ```

 Alternatively, `sbatch.script` is the SLURM job submission script.
-SLURM is a job scheduler for High-performance computing cluster.
+SLURM is a job scheduler for High Performance Computing cluster.
 I have written a short guide on SLURM [here](https://github.com/quanvuong/deep_learning_tips_and_tricks#slurm).